cambridge-cares/TheWorldAvatar/JPS_BASE_LIB_BENCHMARK/README.md

 ## Useful notes

 @Benchmark annotates an actual benchmarking test.
 @Setup annotates functions that are called before actual benchmarking.
-It takes _LEVEL_ as a parameter; Level.Trial indicates a function to be run once before benchmarking the entire class, whereas Level.Invocation indicates a function to be run before even benchmark call.
+It takes _LEVEL_ as a parameter; Level.Trial indicates a function to be run once before benchmarking the entire class, whereas Level.Invocation indicates a function to be run before every benchmark call.